 The day of your birthday number 3 was a Saturday.
 You were sick.
 We went to a Rainforest park in Randers.
 It was a bad idea.
 We opened a present – a train track that we quickly built and hoped for your smile.
 You were static.
-I was still tired and trying to collect myself from a hard week but the strength of the day caught me on every quiet second, holding you still, wondering when will I have to stop, when will the hugs stop.
+I was still tired and trying to collect myself from a hard week but the strength of the day caught me on every quiet second, holding you close to me, wondering when will I have to stop, when will the hugs stop.

 I can only tune into your heart that was always open, for me to see, your message was there.
 Perfect.
 And it took this long so that I could see YOU first.
 I figure you out slowly, and I am loving that “slow” you have taken me to: “Slow down mom!
 Observe!
 Listen.
 I am here”.
 You touched my eyes today and said “Okos”, my mouth and said “boca”, my nose and said “nis”.
 You pointed at the moon and said “Kuka”.
 And I said “Yeah, that’s the moon”.
 I scream-jump inside and hold every word with all my presence, the one you taught me.
-Words that can too become us, that thing/space in between you and me, powerful.
-The voice of your voice.
+Words that can too become us, you and me, that thing/space in between, quietly powerful.
+The voice of your heat voice.

 A year still happened.
 2 to 3.

 A lot of recipe fails and walks happened, daycare pick-up hugs, daycare drop-off screams.
 Tantrums.
 You wanted water.
 Then juice.
 Then water.
 You threw unwanted liquids on the floor for me to clean.
 I was tired at times.
 I wanted to scream too.
 I counted to ten.
 I said No, no, no!
 I said, “I am sorry I screamed”.
 You hugged me roughly.
 Your hand hugging my neck, too strong, too beautiful.
 More liquids dried on my clothes.
 You sat quietly in the stroller, strangely quiet.
 I worried.
 We hugged as we fell asleep together, in your very own but tiny bed.